Do Student Loans Affect Your Credit Score?

 The student loan on your credit report also can generate negative impacts.
 Here’s how:

-• Credit history.
-Student loans hit your credit report after receiving funds, which may temporarily lower your score each semester.
+• Credit history: Student loans appear on your credit report after you receive funds, which may temporarily lower your score each semester.

 Does student loan forbearance affect your credit score?

-Student loan forbearance is an agreement between a lender and borrower to temporarily pause loan repayments.
+Student loan forbearance is an agreement between a lender and borrower to pause loan repayments.
 This gives you time to catch up financially.
-However, that interest still accumulates on your balance in the meantime.
+However, the interest still accumulates on your balance in the meantime.

 If your servicer approves a forbearance period, it won’t impact your score.
-But if you just stop making payments suddenly or miss a payment when forbearance ends, your score will tank.
+But your score will tank if you suddenly stop making payments or miss a payment when the forbearance ends.

 Does student loan forgiveness affect your credit score?

-Whether student loan forgiveness impacts your credit score depends on if you receive full or partial forgiveness.
+Whether student loan forgiveness impacts your credit score depends on you receiving full or partial forgiveness.

-Take the Biden administration’s plan to forgive up to $10,000 or $20,000 in student loan debt for most borrowers.
-An estimated 43 million people will see at least some forgiveness.
+Take the Biden administration’s plan to forgive up to $10,000 or $20,000 in federal student loan debt for most borrowers.
+More than 30 million people are expected to see at least some forgiveness.

 For the 20 million borrowers who qualify for total forgiveness, the loan will disappear from their credit report.
 That may result in a slight credit score dip as the loan is “paid off” and average account ages decrease.